-When it comes to furthering your career, it can be really difficult to know where to start.
-Whether you’re stuck in a job you hate or just graduating out of University – taking that first step to change can be incredibly scary.
+When furthering your career, it can be tough to know where to start.
+Whether you’re stuck in a job you hate or just graduating from university, taking that first step to change can be incredibly scary.

-Whilst I know not everyone will have an easy route into furthering their career, I wanted to help make your path a little bit easier by sharing 10 ways in which you could progress professionally and why you should consider doing it.
+Whilst I know not everyone will have an easy route to furthering their career, I wanted to help make your path a little bit easier by sharing ten ways to progress professionally and why you should consider doing it.

-One of the most attractive reasons for furthering your career is that 99% of the time it will come with a nice pay rise.
-If you’re finding you are not happy on the wage you’re on, considering your options for progressing professionally will definitely help.
+One of the most important reasons for furthering your career is that 99% of the time, it will come with a nice pay rise.
+If you’re unhappy with your wage, considering your options for progressing professionally will help.

-Although it may seem like you have to work harder to progress, often that’s not the case.
-If you’re already in a high position, making it even higher may mean you have a chance to choose your own hours and flexibility.
-This is great for parents that want to spend more time with their kids as they can easily choose a work schedule that suits their home life.
+Although it may seem like you have to work harder to progress, often that’s not the case; if you’re already in a high position, making it even higher may mean you have a chance to choose your hours and flexibility.
+This is great for parents who want to spend more time with their kids as they can easily choose a work schedule that suits their home life.

-It’s definitely hard work, but the results speak for themselves.
+It’s hard work, but the results speak for themselves.

 There are so many different ways in which you can help to further your career, including:

-If you like the company you work for and you think you’d be happy moving up the career ladder there, why not consider taking on extra work in your current role?
+If you like the company you work for and think you’d be happy moving up the career ladder there, why not consider doing extra work in your current role?

-Showing your management team that you’re commited and dedicated to the company by taking on a couple of extra tasks will help them see that you’re perfect for a promotion should one arise.
-Often business is all about putting in what you want to get back, so bear that in mind if you want to progress.
+Showing your management team that you’re committed and dedicated to the company by taking on a couple of extra tasks will help them see that you’re perfect for promotion should one arise.
+Often, business is all about putting in what you want to get back, so bear that in mind if you want to progress.

-If this is a route you’re going to take you to need to be careful to not offer up too much for free.
-If you find taking on extra tasks results in your job role changing you may want to discuss asking for a promotion.
-Which brings me nicely onto the next point…
+If this is a route you will take, you must be careful not to offer up too much for free.
+If you find taking on extra tasks changes your job role, you may want to discuss asking for a promotion.
+This brings me nicely to the next point…